Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes-Vol2.md

 #### Relief in the great

-a) Pick a da Vinci quote, that motivates you for breakthrough.\
+a) Pick a da Vinci quote, that motivates you to break through.\
-b) Remember he was also known as Leonardo the Great Procrastinator (certified by court).
+b) Remember he was also known as Leonardo the Great Procrastinator (certified by the court).

 #### Think like a grandmaster